Most parties to a real estate closing have at least a basic understanding of the purpose of the closing process.

 Understanding how closing costs breakdown

-While closing costs may vary depending on geographic area within the state of Florida, on average, a buyer can expect to pay up to 5% of the purchase price of the property in additional closing costs.
+While closing costs may vary depending on the geographic area within the state of Florida, on average, a buyer can expect to pay up to 5% of the purchase price of the property in additional closing costs.

 However, with the usual exception of the lender’s closing costs, all such costs may be negotiated between the parties.